apache/skywalking-website/content/downloads/_index.md

 linkTitle: "Downloads"
 descriptions: "Download the SkyWalking releases."
 ---
-# Download the SkyWalking releases
+# Download the SkyWalking recommended releases

 Use the links below to download the Apache SkyWalking from one of our mirrors.

-**Only source code releases are official Apache releases: Windows and Linux binary distributions are just for end user convenience.**
+**Only source code releases are official Apache releases, binary distributions are just for end user convenience.**

 ## Download the latest versions